jyothismaraiaj/eas_503_Customer_Segmentation/resume.md

 ## Engineering Project Experience

 **University at Buffalo**
-**Project:** Password Strength Classifier
+**Project:** IR based ChatbotPassword Strength Classifier
-- Developed a password strength classification system using decision tree algorithms.
+Objective: Creating chatbot that handles user conversation for chitchat-based conversation and topical
 - Collected data from Reddit using the Reddit REST API.
-- Cleaned and merged datasets, handling missing values and outliers.
+-	Processed data through tokenization, stemming, and lemmatization to develop an inverted index with SOLR.
-- Engineered features for effective classification.
+-	Designed a retrieval pipeline utilizing the OKAPI BM25 model and Vector Space Model (VSM).
-- Implemented a decision tree classifier, improving accuracy from 64.4% to 99.0% after feature engineering.
+-	Composed comprehensive technical reports and visualized data trends effectively.

 ---